lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 {: id="sect-3.4"}

-The Internet Media Type "application/pkixcmp" MUST be set in the HTTP Content-Type header field when conveying a PKIMessage.
+The Internet Media Type "application/pkixcmp" MUST be set in the HTTP "Content-Type" header field when conveying a PKIMessage.

-Note that the PKIMessage type is used also when sending an Announcement message.
+Note that the PKIMessage type is used also when sending an announcement message.

 In line with {{Section 8.6 of RFC9110}}, the "Content-Length" header